maffblaster/maffblaster.github.io/_posts/2014-12-29-tyrian-rollout-status.md

  So far three Gentoo sub-domain sites have had the new look applied.
 The Wiki rollout status says "in progress" although it has been applied as of December 27th, 2014 (see my previous entry.)

- Over all I am pleased with the new look of Gentoo, although there are some people quite bothered about the JavaScript that's present.
+ Over all I am pleased with the new look of Gentoo.
+There are some people who are apparently quite bothered about the JavaScript that is now needed in order to use the wiki site.

+ Maffblaster